 Email template layout

 This is the most important aspect of your email and is what you want the customer to do once they have opened your email.
 Before you construct your email template be clear as to the end goal of your email – do you want the customer to buy something, read an article, book an appointment or view a video?
 A single call-to-action that aligns with your end goal can be very effective as it is very clear to the recipient what you want them to eg purchase a specific product.
-Too many calls-to-action in one email will confuse your customer and discourage them from interacting with your message.
+Too many calls-to-action in one email will dilute your message, confuse your customer and discourage them from interacting with your message.

 Images in your email template